-Before considering any type of surgical procedure, patients must first be healthy enough to undergo a medical procedure and have a heathy immune system.
-Serious medical conditions should be treated and resolved before surgery to reduce the risk of complications post-procedure.
-If you have a chronic health condition like diabetes or are prescribed medications that may adversely affect your results (like blood thinners), be sure to discuss your situation with your hair transplant surgeon so a customized treatment plan can be created for you.
+Before considering any type of surgical procedure, you need to be healthy enough to undergo a medical procedure and you must have a healthy immune system.
+To reduce the risk of complications, you should ensure that serious medical conditions are treated and resolved before surgery.
+If you have a chronic health condition like diabetes, or if you’re taking prescribed medications (like blood thinners) that may adversely affect your results, be sure to discuss your situation with your surgeon so a treatment plan can be customized for you.

 Hair Loss Classification

-It’s important that you work with your hair transplant physician to set realistic expectations about what results you expect from your procedure.
-A typical hair transplant takes a few hours to perform and several months to show positive results.
-Depending on the extent of your hair loss and your desired results, you may need more than one procedure.
-Have an open discussion with your surgeon to make an informed decision.
-Contact a Bosley office to schedule a free consultation to discuss your hair restoration options.
+It’s important to set realistic expectations about what you can expect from your procedure.
+While a typical hair transplant takes only a few hours to perform, it will take several months to start seeing results.
+And, depending on the extent of your hair loss, you may need more than one procedure.